How The Kardashians Finally Figured Out How To Handle A Scandal On

 Advertisement

 This entire response is a far cry from the other, arguably larger, scandal KUWTK has recently weathered.
 Earlier in season 14, we see Kendall Jenner’s tear-stained response to her controversial Pepsi ad.
-Uncomfortably, the “Cleveland Show” panic marks the first time the top model has ever publicly dealt with the polarising, and quickly pulled, advertisement. which was accused of commercialising the Black Lives Matter movement while silencing actual people of colour in favour of featuring a white woman.
+Uncomfortably, the “Cleveland Show” panic marks the first time the top model has ever publicly dealt with the polarizing, and quickly pulled, advertisement. which was accused of commercializing the Black Lives Matter movement while silencing actual people of color in favor of featuring a white woman.
 And, of course, there’s that cringeworthy moment in the commercial where Kendall yanks off a wig and practically tosses it at a baffled Black woman, whom the KUWTK star doesn’t even look at.
-While Pepsi eventually released a statement apologising for the offensive video, Kendall never personally did.
+While Pepsi eventually released a statement apologizing for the offensive video, Kendall never personally did.
 In fact, Kendall’s first tweet following the backlash was a promotion for her latest magazine cover.
 All together, the optics were tone deaf at best.

 Advertisement